 My Lords, perhaps I may underline the words of the noble Lord, Lord Ramsbotham, a few moments ago about the care for very elderly prisoners in our system.
 I have heard some shocking stories of failures in that regard.
 I hope that my noble friend can make some inquiries.

-My Lords, in the absence of my noble friend Lady Pitkeathley and the noble Lord, Lord Warner, I feel a sense of responsibility for seeking an assurance that all the evidence and issues that have been submitted to the various reports, not least Dilnot and the Carers reports, will be put together as part of the consideration and that we will not reinvent the wheel.
+My Lords, in the absence of my noble friend Lady Pitkeathley and the noble Lord, Lord Warner, I feel a sense of responsibility for seeking an assurance that all the evidence and issues that have been submitted to the various reports, not least Dilnot and the carers reports, will be put together as part of the consideration and that we will not reinvent the wheel.
 This is a well-trodden path; some of us are quite disappointed that we have got only to Green Paper stage.
 As my noble friend Lady Pitkeathley said only on Monday, we know what the problem is and what the answers are, so why cannot we just get on with it?
 Can we have an assurance that all that work will not be wasted?

 I am happy to provide that assurance.
 Inevitably, there is economic modelling that will need to be updated from previous reviews.
 It is the reason that, in particular, Dame Kate Barker and Sir Andrew Dilnot have been invited to play a role as well as others, as I am sure the noble Baroness knows.
 We do not want to have to reinvent the wheel and we know what we want to achieve.
 The difficulty is that, as Governments have found throughout the years, it is easier to say that than to do it.
 We all want to get through that process and hopefully achieve it this time.

 My Lords, in the light of all the previous comments I want to raise a couple of issues.
 I welcome having another look at social care in general and the fact that the Minister says that the Government are looking at integrated care.
 That is not the experience of men, women and children on the ground; I declare an interest in that I have a son with autism but I receive no service, so I do not really need to declare that.
-I think an awful lot of parents are like myself and my husband: their families manage it themselves.
-The level of support for social care for adults with autism or learning disability has been decimated over the last 10 years in various ways.
+I think an awful lot of parents are like me and my husband: their families manage it themselves.
+The level of support for social care for adults with autism or a learning disability has been decimated over the last 10 years in various ways.
 How will this new approach to social care ensure that there is some reverse, so that there is dignity and honour for those individuals who go through the social care process and system?

-Does the Minister agree that it is really important to ensure that there will be some reparation, almost, for the loss of services in the past so that adults, particularly those with learning disability and autism, have access to services such as simply going to the library?
+Does the Minister agree that it is really important to ensure that there will be some reparation, almost, for the loss of services in the past so that adults, particularly those with a learning disability and autism, have access to services such as simply going to the library?
 My noble friend Lord Howarth mentioned the arts earlier but there is also music, as was pointed out earlier in the Chamber.
 There is a variety of ways in which social care is now more innovative, and that access should be available to service receivers in all parts.

 My final point is about the communities that do not automatically understand the new approach or the latest fads and reports.
 They do not follow the system.
 How will we ensure that all kinds of communities understand that there is an approach to integrated social care, and that they will not be left behind simply because they do not understand the system or are not au fait with it, or if they are not politically correct and shouting the loudest?